maheshcode/demoblaze-test-automation/README.md

 ## Implement data-driven for various input scenarios

-The test case mentioned above is implemented with a parameterized test where it can run for various inputs.
+The test case mentioned above is duplicated (order-placement-data-driven.spec.ts) to show the example of a parameterized test where it can run for various inputs.
 It can be further implemented to get data from files if there are a lot of input data sets.

 ![image](https://github.com/user-attachments/assets/3c5b5952-e140-4d9e-b493-5ab1ceb48d69)